Waddington Educational Resources Pty Ltd

 The Waddington Diagnostic Mathematics Module Tests and the National Australian Mathematics Curriculum

-Waddington tests have stood the test of time over 20 years, are regularly
+Waddington tests have stood the test of time over 25 years, are revised when

 Mathematics Tests are inclusive enough of the essential skills, in the right

-order and at the right lateral strand positions (where building block sub-skills
+order and at the right lateral and cross-ways strand positions, for

 efficient diagnosis and remediation of students struggling with math concepts.